Samsung/tizen-docs/README.md

 ## Contribution workflow

-1. Visit the page to edit on [portal.tizen.org/docs](https://portal.tizen.org/docs), then click the **Edit** button on the top right.
+1. Visit the page to edit on [Tizen Docs](https://portal.tizen.org/docs) (TBD), then click the **Edit** button on the top right.
 This brings you to the appropriate markdown page in the repo.
 1. Edit the markdown:
     1. If you're including images (use PNGs, generally), place them in the media folder that's in the topic's folder.
 Links are then `media/<image_name>.png`.
     1. Relative links to other pages in this docset should be in the form `../<folder>/<topic-file>.md` including the training `.md`.
 If you're linking to another topic in the same folder, then `../<folder>/` can be omitted.
 When using anchors, always remember to include the `.md` before the `#`.